 - An old Little Caesar's ad from years ago, back when they were offering a free pizza with a purchased one, had a Boy Scout troop master insisting on paying for the freebie pizza, when ordering for his troop.
 Hilarity ensued.

 - Subverted in Friends, where Monica does accept free steaks (and an eggplant) from the new meat suppliers to the restaurant where she works, considering them a gift.
-She ends up being fired over it, since the owners of the restaurant wrongly interpreted it as a bribe (Monica had been recently promoted to a job which included selecting the meat supplier).
+She ends up being fired over it since the owners of the restaurant reasonably interpreted it as a bribe (Monica had been recently promoted to a job which included selecting the meat supplier).

 - In The West Wing, Mrs. Landingham pays full sticker price for her new car, much to the dismay of her coworkers and boss.

-- During a break in the fight between Peter and the Chicken the Chicken takes him out to dinner with his wife.
+- One of the fights between Peter and the Giant Chicken in Family Guy is put on hold as the two realize they forgot why they keep fighting whenever they meet each other, and so the Chicken takes Peter out to dinner with his wife to apologize.
 They get into an argument over who's paying until eventually they're fighting all over again.